Photographers in Illinois

 Illinois Annual Job Openings

-The BLS is projecting 260 annual Photographers job openings in Illinois, and 4,100 total jobs in the year 2026.
+The BLS estimates there will be 260 annual job openings, and 4,100 total jobs in 2026 for Photographers in this state.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.